acceleratedscience/open-ad-toolkit/readme/models.md

         catalog model service from 'git@github.com:acceleratedscience/property_inference_service.git' as prop

-1. Start the service
+1. Start the service – this can take multiple minutes

         model service up prop

-1. Wait until the service is ready
+1. Check if the service is ready

         model service status

-1. Shutting down the service
+1. Shut down the service

         model service down prop